AndreLeEEEEE/KPI/README.md

 of time a line has spent "idle".
 In the .ini file, each line has an "inactivity" value.
 Every time the board gets updated and a line's trailer amount hasn't increased, a separate counter increments.
 When this counter equals the line's inactivity value, that line's face text turns red.
 When the line's trailer amount increases, counter is reset to zero and the text turns back to green.
 It is possible for one line's text to be green and another line's text to be red because the message board cycles through faces.
+In addition, text will turn blue if a line's quota has been met.
+Once blue, the text can't change to another color.
 The program will stop when the current time equals the overtime closing time: 4:30 pm.
 At this point, the program will clear the board, bring MBw back to the main menu, and quit both drivers.

 Restart Phase
 This phase only occurs if an error prohibits the script's progress.
 Every function in the program is called, one way or another, through